Life Lines

 Cereberal Compression

-Cerebral compression is a life threatening condition, it is important to have a understanding of the condition and how to recognise it when it occurs.
+Cerebral compression is a life-threatening condition; it is important to have an understanding of the condition and how to recognise it when it occurs.

-Cerebral compression occurs when a child has had a violent blow to the head, small blood vessels burst and fills the skull with blood, there is no where for the blood to go.
-The outcome is that the blood applies pressure on the brain which causes "Compression"
+Cerebral compression occurs when a child has had a violent blow to the head, small blood vessels burst and fills the skull with blood, and there is no where for the blood to go.
+The outcome is that the blood applies pressure on the brain, which causes "Compression"

 Recognising Cerebral Compression